sbudh/Sailpoint/README.md

   }
   return list;

-22.Write a rule to return all active directory entitlements in IIQ.
+Write a rule to return all active directory entitlements in IIQ.

   List appName = new ArrayList();